dev-mkc19/airflow_local_dev/README.md

 ## DESCRIPTION

-This repo has aim to qiuqly and easily start Airflow 1/2 in container for local developing purposes.
+This repo has aim to quickly and easily start Airflow 1/2 in container for local developing purposes.
 (write DAGs, fix errors, test functionality).

 ## QUICK START